Vitali-Matteo/SMBUD-Project/README.md

 - **Dump/**

-  Contains links to the dataset and CSV files with sentiment analysis results
+  Contains links to DB dump and CSV file with sentiment analysis results (you'll need to use mongorestore to put the collections in the DB)

 - **Pictures/**